Samy-Doreau/global-assignment/README.md

    make elementary-report
    ```

-   The file will be created under `dbt/edr_target/elementary_report.html` and opens in the browser.
+   The file will be created under `dbt/edr_target/elementary_report.html` and will open automatically in the browser.
 It contains
     - test results
     - freshness metrics and
     - lineage graph of our models.